Case of impacted Canines created with Cephx AI algorithms

 Department of Orthodontics.
 Universidad Latinoamericana Mexico City, Mexico.

-There is no doubt that an adequate treatment plan of resolving impacted teeth could be very difficult when you don’t have all necessary information.
-It is mandatory to know the exact location and more importantly what the immediate relationships of the impacted teeth are to surrounding teeth, roots and even the mandibular nerve.
+There is no doubt that resolving impacted teeth is very difficult with an inadequate treatment plan which lacks all necessary information.
+Moreover, it’s vital to know where impacted teeth are located and more importantly, what their relationship is to other teeth, roots and even the mandibular nerve.

-After the third molars, maxillary canines have the highest frequency of impacted localization, with a prevalence ranging from 1% to 3% (1-4), and it is more frequent in female patients to male with a ratio of 2:1 (5).
-And when surgical treatment is necessary it is not so easy and time consuming to treat when you don’t have enough information.
-That is why the accurate localization of impacted maxillary canines is very important, when you have to decide to treat orthodontically and especially if surgical intervention is required.
+After the third molars, maxillary canines have the highest frequency of impacted localization, with a prevalence ranging from 1% to 3% (1-4), and it is more frequent in female patients than male with a ratio of 2:1 (5).
+If surgical treatment is necessary, it requires a great deal of time and is a challenge to treat without the right information.
+This is why the accurate location of impacted maxillary canines is so crucial when deciding whether to treat orthodontically or with surgical intervention.

-Most of the time in our daily practice the first radiographic image that is required to support the clinical examination is the panoramic radiograph and sometimes in order to have a better localization of impacted teeth we can improve diagnosis by using a combination of other two or more bi-dimensional images: occlusal and periapical, which allow the localization of impacted canines, treatment planning, and evaluation of the treatment result.
+During our daily practice, the first radiographic image usually taken to support the clinical examination is the panoramic radiograph, and sometimes in order to have a better localization of impacted teeth, we can improve diagnosis by combining two or more bi-dimensional images such as: occlusal and periapical, which allow the localization of impacted canines, treatment planning, and evaluation of the treatment result.

 Importance of CBCT

-It is well known that the diagnostic accuracy of these bidimensional radiographic techniques presents many limitations thus increasing the risk of mistake.
-Adding a third dimension to the radiographic information may result in another and better diagnostic approach and an improved treatment outcome – using Cone Beam Computed Tomography (CBCT), clinicians can take advantages from 3D information provided by a low radiation dose and with relatively low costs.
-CBCT provides information which is not revealed during traditional radiographic analysis and is therefore indicated in case of impacted teeth or craniofacial structural anomalies.
+It is well known that the accuracy of these two-dimensional radiographic techniques is severely limited, increasing the risk of error.
+By adding a third dimension to the radiographic information, clinicians can improve diagnostic accuracy and treatment efficacy – using Cone Beam Computed Tomography (CBCT), clinicians can take advantage of 3D information provided by a low radiation dose, and at relatively low costs.
+CBCT provides information that is not revealed through traditional radiographic analysis, and is therefore recommended in cases of impacted teeth or craniofacial structural irregularities.

-However sometimes even we have all this 3D images sometimes they are not enough, and it is because there is much more we can use of CBCT data, another use of DICOM data is using a process called segmentation, a process in which separation of structures of interest from the background and from each other, is an essential analysis function for which numerous algorithms have been developed in the field of image processing, segmentation of an object is achieved either by identifying all pixels or voxels that belong to the object or by locating those that form its boundary.
+Although we have all these 3D images sometimes they are not enough, CBCT data offers much more than what we are able to use for imaging.
+DICOM data can also be used for segmentation, a process that separates structures of interest from the background and from each other, and for which a number of algorithms have been developed in image processing.
+Segmentation of an object is achieved either by identifying all pixels or voxels that belong to the object, or by locating those that form its boundary.
 Segmenting teeth is not an easy task.
 The following problems may arise when segmenting teeth from CBCT images:

-1) DICOM data is acquired in upper-lower jaw in occlusion, so it is hard to separate a tooth from its opposing teeth along their occlusal surface because of the lack of changes in gray values.
+1) DICOM data is acquired in upper-lower jaw in occlusion, so it is difficult to distinguish a tooth from its neighboring teeth along their occlusal surface due to the lack of gray-scale value changes.

 2) It is also hard to separate a tooth from alveolar bone by similar densities.